 ASC applies a third-party certification system to its accreditation.
 This ensures the program is robust, credible and meets best practice guidelines for standard-setting organisations as set out by ISEAL and the FAO (Food and agricultural organisation for the United Nations).
 ISEAL's mission is to strengthen sustainability standards systems for the benefit of people and the environment.
+Our Pangasius and Prawn supply chains take from ASC accredited sources.

-The ASC standard has a section spec ficely to develop and operate farms in a socially responsible manner that contributes effectively to community development and poverty alleviation.
+The ASC standard has a section specifically to develop and operate farms in a socially responsible manner that contributes effectively to community development and poverty alleviation.

-Within this there are clauses that drive minimum standards in the areas of;
+Within this there are clauses that drive minimum standards in the areas of:

 - Forced and compulsory labour.

-- · Child labour and young workers.
+- Child labour and young workers.

 - · Health and safety.

-- · Freedom of association and collective purgaining.
+- Freedom of association and collective bargaining.

-- P'schinization.
+- Discrimination.

 - · Working hours.

-- Fair and decent wages.
+- · Fair and decent wages.

-- · Labour contracts.
+- · Labour contracts!